Back to the blog

 Solution:

-• Take control of the center when the gambit is refused
+• Seize the center when the gambit is declined

-• Transition into a mainline or favorable structure
+• Shift to a mainline (or high) structure

 Example:

-While it’s great to specialize, using the same gambit against every opponent, regardless of style, rating, or context, can backfire.
+It’s wonderful to specialize, but using the same gambit against every single opponent, regardless of style, rating and situation can backfire.

 Why It’s a Problem: